 Council provides comprehensive waste management and minimisation services.
 It achieves this through providing kerbside recycling and waste collection services, and five resource recovery centres - at Richmond, Mariri, Takaka, Collingwood and Murchison.
 Most public and commercial waste disposal is through the resource recovery centres.
 Waste from these sites is transferred to a Council-owned landfill at Eves Valley and recyclable material is processed and on-sold by Council contractors.

-From 2016, landfill operations will be provided in co-operation with Nelson City Council.
-For the next 15 years all regional waste will be disposed at the York Valley landfill, with the Eves Valley landfill reserved for emergency use.
-From 2030 the Eves Valley landfill will reopen to accept regional waste.
+From 2017, landfill operations will be provided in co-operation with Nelson City Council, through a joint committee.
+We anticipate for the next 15 years all regional waste will be disposed at the York Valley landfill, with the Eves Valley landfill reserved for emergency use.
+We are planning for the Eves Valley landfill to reopen to accept regional waste from 2031.

 Council promotes waste minimisation through kerbside collection of recyclable materials, on-going research, engagement and educational programmes, and provides drop off facilities for green waste, reusable and recyclable materials.
 Council also maintains 22 closed landfills around the district and responds to illegal dumping incidents.